-Second to generated electron hole pairs can recombine very quickly if there are defects in the material because defects are traps act like recombination centers, which lead to recombination of the generated carriers and therefore the material fabrication zeta can be maximized by very careful fabrication of the detector material, careful here I am referring to very high quality detector materials, which are free of defects or minimum defected densities within the material of the detector material.
+Second, the generated electron-hole pairs can recombine very quickly if there are defects in the material because defects or traps act like the recombination centers, which lead to recombination of the generated carriers and therefore, the material fabrication zeta can be maximized by very careful fabrication, careful, very careful fabrication of the detected material.
+Be careful here, I am referring to very high quality, very high quality detector material, which are free of defects or minimum defect densities within the material of the detector material.
 High purity detector materials will minimize the defect densities and avoid recombination and then an applied bias from outside will maximize zeta.

-So these are the 2 factors which will contribute to a maximum value of zeta.
-If the generated carriers are immediately swept apart, then you are likely to collect, it contributes to the current in the circuit.
+So, these are the two factors, which will contribute to a maximum value of zeta if the generated carriers are immediately swept apart, then you are likely to collect, it contributes to the current in the circuit.
+So, in these, considering each one of them, please see, how I have built the expression for eta just from definitions.
+There is nothing to remember here, it is just from definitions.

-So in these considering each one of them please see how I have built the expression for eta just from definitions.
-There is nothing to remember here.
-It is just from definitions we have got eta like this and eta need to be maximized because our objective is to have a maximum responsivity, which is=eta1.241lambda/1.24.
+We have got eta like this and eta need to be maximized because our objective is to have a maximum responsivity, which is equal to eta into 1.24, one minute, into lambda divided by 1.24.
 Lambda has to be substituted in micrometers.
-If you plot R versus lambda, I will stop in a minute.

-So if you plot responsivity versus lambda for different values of eta, it will be linear, so R versus lambda if you plot you will get graphs say for example eta=0.9, eta=0.6 eta=0.3 fixed eta, but we will see in the next class that eta is not a constant, so this is assuming that eta is a constant.
-The responsivity is directly proportional to lambda.
-If eta is a constant, R is directly proportional to lambda.
+If you plot R versus lambda, we will stop in a minute, so if you plot responsivity versus lambda for different values of eta, it will be linear.
+So, R versus lambda if you plot you will get graphs.
+Say for example, eta equal to 0.9, eta equal to 0.6, eta equal to 0.3, fixed eta, but we will see in the next class, that eta is not a constant, eta is...

-And you will get straight responsivity of for example you can put some numbers and find out what is the responsivity but eta is not going to be constant.
-We will discuss this in the next class and in the next class, I will also discuss about p-n diodes, PIN diodes and APDs.
+So, this is assuming, that eta is a constant; the responsivity is directly proportional to lambda.
+If eta is a constant, R is directly proportional to lambda and you will get straight responsivities of, for example, you can put some numbers and find out what is the responsivity, but eta is not going to be constant.
+We will discuss this in the next class and in the next class I will also discuss about p-n diodes, PIN diodes and FEDs.